 - Vegetation surveys for forage standing crop, vegetation composition, cover, and structure (50% of time)

-- Technicians will gain skills in plant identification, vegetation sampling methods, and stocking rate calculations based on available forage.
+- Technicians will gain skills in plant identification and vegetation sampling methods (plot sampling for biomass, cover, and composition).
 In addition, interns will be taught basic GPS skills.

-- Other potential opportunities include assisting with owl surveys, bobwhite quail baiting/trapping, taking samples during exotic harvests, and helping with graduate student projects as needed
+- Other potential opportunities include assisting with owl surveys (Ferruginous Pygmy owls, U.S. listed as threatened species, conducting call-back surveys), northern bobwhite quail baiting/trapping (banding, weighing, aging, sexing), taking samples during exotic harvests, and helping with graduate student projects as needed.

 - Education and outreach activities (10% of time)

-In addition to the duties described above: The East Foundation technicians may be asked to assist with managing facilities, infrastructure, security, and service; and in administrative processes.
+In addition to the duties described above, East Foundation technicians may be asked to assist with managing facilities, infrastructure, security, and service, and in administrative processes.

 Qualifications